nicocalu/PPI-Graphomer/README.md

 You can download the package from [[link](https://data.pyg.org/whl/torch-2.1.0%2Bcu121/torch_scatter-2.1.2%2Bpt21cu121-cp39-cp39-linux_x86_64.whl)] and then execute "pip install torch_scatter-2.1.2+pt21cu121-cp39-cp39-linux_x86_64.whl" to install it.
 Additionally, there may be some issues with the installed ESM library.
 You will need to navigate to the location of the downloaded library at your conda path (such as "/public/home/xiejun/miniconda3/envs/ppi_graphomer/lib/python3.9/site-packages/esm/inverse_folding"), and modify line 137 in util.py from batch = [(coords, None, seq)] to batch = [(coords, None, None)].

+I have also prepared a compressed package of the environment I used[https://drive.google.com/file/d/1P34xuDxNu9WFvPK6JoKxqo3QWA2P_azm/view?usp=sharing].
+If you are using a Linux platform with Miniconda3, you can download the file and extract it into your miniconda/envs directory.

 ## Usage
 We provide two methods to run the script, single pdb or batch.